 - Outsource: Outsourcing is the most costly option but also the most realistic one for many businesses, at least from a time and bandwidth standpoint.
 There are many outsourcing options depending on your budget.
 Just remember, you get what you pay for!

 Don’t forget about imagery, too.
 If you don’t have graphic design or photography skills, there are tons of resources online that fit every budget.
 You can hire a professional to do it for you, or source your own images.
-If you’re really shoestringing it, check out these websites where you can download stock photos for free.
+If you’re really shoestringing it, check out these free stock image websites where you can download royalty-free photos for online use.